microsoft/Product-Recommendations/README.md

 This solution enables you to create product recommendations predictive models based on historical transaction data and information on the product catalog.

-At a high level, The solution exposes mechanisms to:
-1. Build models using a SAR (Smart Adaptive Recommendations) algorithm.
-2. Request a previously created model for recommendations.

 The following scenarios are supported by a SAR algorithm:

 1. **Item-to-Item Recommendations.**